Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/Hitesh_Backend/MongoDB_Aggregation/Readme.md

 2. in authors collection there are 3 documents
 3. in books collection there are more than 20 documents

-// Here are some question which we perfrom aggregation in mongodb
+# Here are some question which we perfrom aggregation in mongodb

+NOTE": - Without grouping you cannot perform any operation to all the database users or all the database documents.

+---

 # Questions